flutter/news_toolkit/README.md

 - Create apps for each platform and flavor (4 apps total).
 - Link the apps to the appropriate Firebase project (`Engage --> AdMob`)
-- Share the app IDs with your developer team.
+- Share the app IDs with your developer team and store them within your app configuration file.

 ### FCM or OneSignal:

-- Share the developer and production app IDs with the development team.
+- Share the developer and production app IDs with the development team and store them within your app configuration file.

 ### App Store: